 *Signing bonus, relocation assistance and supervision towards licensure (if applicable) are part of a competitive benefits package*

 Exciting opportunity to promote positive change in the lives of children and families and experience Southeast Alaska!
-Community Connections is seeking a Child and Family Therapist to join a supportive team providing family-centered services in Ketchikan, Alaska .
+Community Connections is seeking a Child and Family Therapist to join a supportive team providing family-centered services on Prince of Wales Island.
 This position operates within a wrap-around, trauma-informed and family-centered perspective, providing direct therapeutic intervention as well as extensive collaboration with a team of paraprofessionals serving the client and family.
 This position is based in Craig, Alaska, but may serve other small communities on Prince of Wales Island.

 Duties & Essential Job Functions

 - Provides engaging, collaborative, culturally competent, and respectful clinical services in a manner consistent with the philosophy of the Children’s Mental Health program and Medicaid compliance requirements;

 - Engages clients and families in completing respectful and accurate behavioral health assessments;

 - Establishes a treatment plan with the client, family and team members that reflects the family’s values and preferences and addresses identified skill deficits in simple and clearly worded goals;

 - In partnership with the client and team members, identifies treatment plan objectives and adjusts the plan quarterly.